 Cinnamon is a strongly flavoured spice that is rich in antioxidants and leaves a warming effect when consumed with tea.
 A cinnamon stick in your cup of tea could do wonders for you since it helps in reducing sugar cravings and keeping cold & flu at bay.
 It has antibacterial properties that provide relief from sore throat pain.

 Cinnamon tea can either be made using cinnamon as the key ingredient or it can also be made using black tea.
 It is used to ease the discomfort in the throat.
 You can drink up to three cups a day if you have a sore throat.

-Cinnamon that is grown in Sri Lanka (Ceylon Cinnamon) has a popular reputation in the market for being unique and possessing quality color, flavor, and aroma and Cinnamon Chai is the perfect blend of Ceylon Black tea with Pure Ceylon Cinnamon.
+Cinnamon that is grown in Sri Lanka (Ceylon Cinnamon) has a popular reputation in the market for being unique and possessing quality colour, flavour, and aroma and Cinnamon Chai is the perfect blend of Ceylon Black tea with Pure Ceylon Cinnamon.

 Six: Peppermint tea for relieving cough and congestion

 Have you ever noticed that your cough drops contain peppermint?
 Peppermint leaves are known for their healing properties.
 Peppermint tea, prepared from peppermint leaves improves breathing and relieves nasal congestion.

 The menthol enriched peppermint leaves soothe your sore throat and act as a decongestant.
 It breaks down the mucus and provides relief from constant coughing.
 The peppermint can be consumed in the form of vapours through steam or by drinking a hot cup of peppermint tea, the latter is a better option.
 The chemical compounds of peppermint tea further reduce the replication of pathogens, therefore, stopping the infection from spreading.

 You can drink peppermint tea at any time you prefer since it’s free from caffeine and doesn’t interfere with your sleep cycle.
 You can have one or two cups a day to feel better.